The influence of the finite velocity on spatial distribution of particles in the frame of Levy walk model: The calculation of

-It will be necessary some known formulas for calculation of integral (\ref{eq:intcosn}).
-The full solid angle in the spherical coordinates in multivariate space or that the same, the area of surface of unit sphere in multivariate space is defined as
+Certain known formulas will be needed for the calculation of integral (\ref{eq:intcosn}).
+The full solid angle in the spherical coordinates in the multivariate space or which is just the same, the area of surface of a unit sphere in the multivariate space is defined as $ S_N=2\pi^{N/2}/\Gamma(N/2)$.
+The element of the solid angle in the multivariate space is $d\Omega_N=\prod_{k=1}^{N-1}\sin^{k-1}\theta_{k}d\theta_k$.
+If we take it so that the angle $\theta$ is angle between the vector $\mathbf{R}_N(t-\xi/v)$ and the axis $x_N$ in the Cartesian coordinates then we obtain